-Sampling: Case studies demonstrating a diversity of approaches to the provision of exemplars that support decision-making by families and on-going supported care in the community will be approached and invited to take part in the study.
+Sampling: 4-8 Case studies demonstrating exemplars in one of 4 models of provision - i) independent supported living, ii) residential services, iii) family/home based support and daytime activities and services, and iv) Shared Lives - that support decision-making by families and on-going supported care in the community will be approached and invited to take part in the study.
 We will negotiate access first at provider level and then with local managers and support workers clearly explaining what participation in the project would involve.
 Time has been factored into the project timetable for careful initial engagement with the sites as this is important to the success of this WP.
-Responsiveness to participation in an indepth ethnographic study is not known although an ethnographic study of the experiences of people with multiple and profound disabilities in Finland (which involved SR as an Advisory Group member) attributed the ease with which they were welcomed into residential settings to the lack of research in that area (64).
+Responsiveness to participation in an in-depth ethnographic study is not known although an ethnographic study of the experiences of people with multiple and profound disabilities in Finland (which involved SR as an Advisory Group member) attributed the ease with which they were welcomed into residential settings to the lack of research in that area (64).